China says will step up fiscal spending this year to support economy

 Special purpose local bond issuance is expected to be completed by September, Hao said.

-Local government special bond issuance was 1.95 trillion yuan last year, the finance ministry said in a separate statement on Wednesday.
+Local government special bond issuance was 1.95 trillion yuan last year, the finance ministry said in a separate statement on Wednesday, sharply up from 800 billion yuan of special bond issuances in 2017.

 That brings the total outstanding local government special bond issuance to 7.39 trillion yuan as of end-2018, it said.